harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 - Quantum tomography, learning, and many-body theory
 - Quantum complexity theory
 - Quantum algorithms
-- Quantum (Shannon) information theory
+- Quantum Shannon theory
-- Continuous-variable quantum systems
+- Quantum information processing with bosons

 I am also broadly interested in theoretical computer science, mathematical physics, and computational topology.
 For a detailed overview of my research directions, please refer to my <a href="/publications/" target="_blank">publications</a>.